April in global missions history: It happened today!

 Africa in 1819 to direct the work of the London Missionary Society.
 Even though 150 years

-would pass before the apartheid system would be dismantled, Philip saw that the discrimination
+would pass before the apartheid system would be dismantled, Philip declared that the

 for the African church to be truly African.

 - April 15, 1889 -- Belgian Roman Catholic priest Joseph Damien, a missionary to lepers on